KiranH1007/rapidresponseai/README.md

 - 📸 **Image Recognition** - Visual analysis of photos to assess damage, injuries, and scene conditions
 - 📍 **Geolocation Intelligence** - Automatic detection of nearby emergency resources based on incident type
 - 🗣️ **Voice Input** - Speech-to-text for hands-free reporting in high-stress situations
+- 🌍 **Location-Aware Emergency Numbers** - Automatically suggests the correct emergency number based on user's location (911 for USA, 108 for India, 999 for UK, 112 for EU, etc.)

 ### Real-Time Resource Discovery
 Automatically locates and provides direct navigation links to: